A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 • Pore over the writing.

-• Choose the perfect image to accompany the copy.
+• Choose the perfect visuals to accompany the copy.

-• Design a layout that’s visually pleasing and clutter-free.
+• Design a layout that is aesthetically pleasing and clutter-free.

 • Send off those powerful letters, ready for your nonprofit to meet (and in many cases, exceed) its fundraising goals.